Before you begin your application make sure you have:

 The University of Derby seeks to admit the widest range of students who may benefit from our courses, seeing value in a broad range of talents, backgrounds and opportunities.
 We are aware of our responsibility both to consider the needs of each applicant, ensuring you can receive the support you require, and also protect and support the community within the university.

-We ask that you declare any relevant ‘unspent’ criminal convictions/cautions.
-Whilst some criminal convictions are ‘spent’ (forgotten) after a certain period according to the offence, other offences are never spent and these should be declared.
-For independent guidance you can contact Unlock or Nacro so that you are not disclosing any information we do not need to know.
+Our policy page gives guidance on what determines a relevant 'unspent' criminal conviction/caution as well as information about how we manage your declarations.
+While some criminal convictions are 'spent' (forgotten) after a certain period according to the offence, other offences are never spent and these should be declared.
+For independent guidance, you can contact Unlock or Nacro so that you are not disclosing any information we do not need to know.

 The University will treat your information confidentially.